-Think of coding standards as a set of rules, techniques, and best practices to create cleaner, more readable, more efficient code with minimal errors.
-They offer a uniform format by which software engineers can use to build sophisticated and highly functional code.
+Coding standards are a set of guidelines and best practices that are used to create consistent, high-quality code.
+Consider coding standards as rules, techniques, and best practices to develop cleaner, more readable, and more efficient code with minimal errors.
+They offer a uniform format for software engineers to build sophisticated and highly functional code.

 Coding Standards & Best Practices To Follow

 Coding best practices and standards vary depending on the industry a specific product is being built for.
-The standards required for coding software for luxury automobiles will differ from those for coding software for gaming.
+The standards required for coding software for luxury automobiles will differ from those for gaming software.

 For example, MISRA C and C++ were written for the automotive industry and are considered the de-facto standards for building applications that emphasize safety.
-Currently, they are regarded as the absolute best practices for writing code in the industry.
+They are the absolute best practices for writing code in the industry.

-Adhering to industry-specific standards makes it easier to write accurate code that matches product expectations.
-It becomes easier to write code that will satisfy the end-users and meet business requirements.
+Adhering to industry-specific coding standards in software engineering makes writing correct code that matches product expectations easier.
+Writing code that will satisfy the end-users and meet business requirements becomes easier.

-Readable code is easy to follow, optimizes space and time.
+Readable code is easy to follow and optimizes space and time.
 Here are a few ways to achieve that:

 - Write as few lines as possible.